U54Bioinformatics/PhylinSic_Project/README.md

 # Installation

 This pipeline depends on software that must be pre-installed on your system.
 The dependencies are listed below.
-I have also included an example of how you might install it using conda.
-However, everyone's environment is a little different, and software changes over time, so you may need to do things differently.
+I have also included instructions for installing with conda.
+However, everyone's environment is a little different and software changes over time, so you may need to do things differently.

 * [snakemake](https://snakemake.readthedocs.io/en/stable/)